jcordry/Mobile-App-Dev-Reference/README.md

 - Screenshots of your Trello board,
 - Screenshots of your designs.

+If you go with sprints, do that for every sprint.
+That could be one for every milestone, and you sprints are now about one week long if you started during week 5.

 ## Submission

 Don't forget that you want to submit the following: